ArmandK/ansible-kubernetes-master/README.md

-Deploy kubernetes on CentOS and Atomic hosts using Ansible
+Deploy kubernetes on CentOS using Ansible
 ==========================================================

-A collection of Ansible roles to deploy a k8s cluster on CentOS and CentOS Atomic hosts.
+A collection of Ansible roles to deploy a k8s cluster on CentOS.

 Usage